ModernRonin/FluentArgumentParser/README.md

 - [Release History](docs/ReleaseHistory.md)

 ## Summary
 There are several packages out there for parsing of command-line arguments, but not one of them fulfills everything I think such a library should cover.
-So I just created another one ;-)

 What are these requirements?